guadalazzo/PlanYourTrip/README.md

 - [x] Persisted state in localstorage

-- [ ] useCallback and useMemo
+- [x] useCallback and useMemo

 - [ ] Unit tests

 # If this app grows it needs

-- [ ] Adding metatags for SEO translated for each country
+- [ ] Adding metatags opengraph for SEO translated for each country

 - [ ] Including i18n for handling translations